Facebook Pixel

 DPI Visualisation

 If your print is designed to be read at a distance, for example, a banner on the side of a building, you can actually design these at 72dpi (25% of 300dpi).
-This is a little printers trick as sometimes large banners that are meters in length at 300dpi have a file size that is too large to open in Adobe Illustrator.
+This is a little printer's trick as sometimes large banners that are meters in length at 300dpi have a file size that is too large to open in Adobe Illustrator (design software).
 Reducing the print DPI to 72 (or 25%) means that the file size is also reduced by 25% while not really having an impact on the quality of your large format prints as they’ll be read at a distance anyway.

 What Is DPI Resolution?